jhollinger/occams-record/README.md

 ## Basic eager loading

-Eager loading is similiar to ActiveRecord's `preload` (each association is loaded in a separate query).
-Nested associations use blocks instead of Hashes.
-If you try to use an association you didn't eager load *an exception will be raised*.
-The N+1 query problem simply doesn't exist.
+Eager loading is similiar to ActiveRecord's `preload`: each association is loaded in a separate query.
+Unlike ActiveRcord, nested associations use blocks instead of Hashes.
+More importantly, if you try to use an association you didn't eager load *an exception will be raised*.
+In other words, the N+1 query problem simply doesn't exist.

 ```ruby
 orders = OccamsRecord.